EngiBench: A Benchmark for Evaluating Large Language Models on Engineering Problem Solving: Evaluation Details

 \subsection{Level 1 \& Level 2 Evaluation Details}

-Level 1 and Level 2 tasks consist of well-structured problems with clearly defined solutions.
-Therefore, we adopt a \textbf{binary scoring} method.
-Each model-generated answer is compared against a reference answer and marked as either correct (1) or incorrect (0).
-Final performance is reported as overall accuracy.
+Level~1 and Level~2 tasks consist of well-defined problems with clearly defined and unique solutions.
+We therefore adopt a \textit{binary scoring} scheme, where each model-generated answer is compared against a reference answer and marked as either correct (1) or incorrect (0).
+Overall performance is reported in terms of accuracy.

-To improve evaluation robustness, we introduce an automated comparison prompt executed by a large language model.
-This prompt is carefully designed to evaluate whether the generated answer matches the reference answer based on mathematical correctness, unit validity, and reasoning soundness.
-For numerical questions, a tolerance of $\pm$2\% is allowed to account for rounding differences in complex calculations.
-The model is instructed to output only a Boolean result (``True'' or ``False'') to ensure consistent scoring across all instances.
-The evaluation prompt used for this process is as follows:
+Evaluation is conducted through an automated comparison procedure.
+To handle diverse numerical formats, units, and equivalent expressions, we design a standardized evaluation prompt, which is independently executed by GPT-4.1 and Gemini~2.5~Flash.
+For cases where the two evaluators produce inconsistent judgments, manual verification is performed to determine the final decision.
+The evaluator determines whether a generated answer matches the reference answer based on mathematical correctness, unit validity, and logical consistency.
+For numerical questions, a tolerance of $\pm$2\% is allowed to account for rounding effects in multi-step calculations.
+The evaluator is instructed to output only a Boolean decision (``True'' or ``False'') to ensure consistent and reproducible scoring.

+To verify evaluation consistency and reliability, we perform multi-model cross-checking and human spot checks.
+Specifically, all Level~1--2 responses are independently evaluated by GPT-4.1 and Gemini~2.5~Flash, and their results are compared.
+In addition, we randomly sample 300 problems for manual verification.
+On this subset, GPT-4.1 achieves an evaluation accuracy of 98.67\%, while Gemini~2.5~Flash achieves 98.33\%.
+These results demonstrate consistent evaluation behavior and show that the automated procedure closely aligns with deterministic answer matching for Level~1 and Level~2 tasks.